PreciousGift05/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-printf "%x\n" $DECIMAL script that encodes and decodes text using the rot13 encryption.
-Assume ASCII
+paste -d, - - | cut -d, -f1 script that prints every other line from the input, starting with the first line